almondheng/visionaree/API_DOCUMENTATION.md

 result = analyze_video_direct("path/to/your/video.mp4")
 ```

-### Automatic Video Processing
+### Video Processing

-The endpoint automatically optimizes videos for Bedrock compatibility:
+The endpoint processes videos for immediate Bedrock analysis:

-1. **Duration Limit**: Videos are truncated to 60 seconds maximum
-2. **Resolution Scaling**: Videos larger than 1920x1080 are downscaled while preserving aspect ratio
-3. **Codec Conversion**: Non-H.264 videos are converted to H.264
-4. **Bitrate Optimization**: High bitrate videos are compressed to ≤2 Mbps
-5. **Frame Rate Limiting**: Videos with >30fps are reduced to 24fps
+1. **Direct Processing**: Videos are used in their original format for faster response
+2. **Format Assumption**: Assumes videos are already in Bedrock-compatible format
+3. **No Re-encoding**: Optimized for speed by skipping video conversion steps

 ### Error Handling